Resources

 In this article:

-To avoid this painful scenario, take steps now to learn how to balance your home buying dream against your budget reality.
+Take steps now to learn how to balance your home buying dream against your budget reality.

-1) Get a Loan Pre-Qualification
+1. Get a Loan Pre-Qualification

-2) Keep an Open Mind: You Might Need to Compromise
+2. Keep an Open Mind: You Might Need to Compromise

 Once you have your pre-qualification amount, you can perform a quick home search within your preferred neighborhoods to get a rough idea of what types of homes you may qualify for.
 The options might not be what you first envisioned.

 Don’t be discouraged, but think for a moment—do you love the neighborhood enough to consider out-of-the-box alternatives?
-If a move-in-ready, single family home is out of reach, stop to scrutinize other choices.
+If a move-in-ready, single family home is out of reach, stop to evaluate other choices.
 A fixer-upper, a condo, a townhouse, or even a duplex might be an affordable option.

 Another solution is to reconsider your priorities.
 It’s common for military homebuyers to seek homes with these qualities: